badnava-babak/Order-Flow-Imbalance/README.md

 * **Integrated OFI** via PCA (Eq.
 4)
 * **Multi‑asset OFI**

-A short LaTeX PDF in `/doc/` answers the three conceptual questions requested in the task.
+A short LaTeX PDF in `/doc/` discusses the paper in details.

 ---